deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Liz wasn't long.
 Xiù heard her feet in the hall, a quick conversation, and she returned in only a minute or two.
 Still, it was long enough for Xiù to sort out her head and think through the most pressing questions she had.

 "So."
 Liz said, bustling back in.
-“Where were we?”
+"Where were we?"

 "Are my friends okay?"
 Xiù asked her.
-“Julian and Allison?”
+"Julian and Allison?"

 "They're fine.
 They're asleep right now, but they're just fine.
 You had the worst of it, actually."

 "I did?"

 Liz gestured with her hand, raising her left arm and touching a spot on her ribs, with an expression hinting for Xiù to do the same.
 When she did, there was a dressing there.
 "You've been asleep for about three days."
 Liz told her.
-“There were a couple of operations.
-Doctor Spilny will explain it all in the morning.”
+"There were a couple of operations.
+Doctor Spilny will explain it all in the morning."

 "Can I see them?"